garet90/gxa-file-manager/README.md

 # Included Plugins
 - Font Awesome

-*All of these are open source and free to use.
+*All of these are free to use.